 Clear Cache & Data Of Apps

-Apps installed on your Amazon Fire TV store two types of files, cache and data.
-Cache helps the app and device to communicate with each other for quickly executing past and new operations.
-And data are files stored like account information, user settings, etc. Although these two types of files are quite helpful, they can get damaged and cause your FireStick to throw unexpected actions like restarting.
+Apps installed on your Amazon Fire TV store include two types of files: cache and data.
+Cache helps the app and device communicate with each other to execute past and new operations quickly.
+Data are files stored like account information, user settings, etc. Although these two files are helpful, they can get damaged and cause your FireStick to take unexpected actions, like restarting.

-That’s why you must clear the cache and data of your most-used apps once in a while.
-And especially if you are facing the restarting issue with your Fire Stick.
+That’s why you must occasionally clear the cache and data of your most-used apps.
+Especially if you are facing a restarting issue with your Fire Stick.
 So, here’s how you can do it.

 Reset Your Device To Factory Defaults

 Now it’s time for the second-last resort you can depend on to fix the restarting issue on your FireStick.
-If all the above solutions didn’t work out for you, it’s time to reset your device to factory defaults.
-All your apps, data, Amazon account sign-in details, profile settings, etc. would be deleted and your Fire TV would be refreshed back to its factory settings.
+If all the above solutions don’t work, it’s time to reset your device to factory defaults.
+All your apps, data, Amazon account sign-in details, profile settings, etc., would be deleted, and your Fire TV would be refreshed back to its factory settings.
 Many people on the internet have reported that resetting their devices fixed the problem.

 Here’s how you can factory reset your Amazon Fire TV Stick.